insqu/sc/README.md

 We are going to use [alchemy.com](https://alchemy.com/?r=DM2MzkzNzUxODAyM) to manage our network\
 First head over to Alchemy and create a free account\
 For those who want to know what alchemy is and why we might use it, the alchemy website has a page devoted to this: https://docs.alchemy.com/alchemy/introduction/why-use-alchemy\
-> Note: we could use another service, such as Infura, but for our experiment Alchemy will suffice
+> Note: we could use another service, such as Infura, but for our tutorial, Alchemy will suffice

 ### Setting up a Goerli test network account

-We are going to deploy on the Goerli test network, as this way we wont risk losing actually valuable ether\
+We are going to deploy on the Goerli test network, as this way we wont risk losing actually valuable ether.
 When we setup our alchemy app ensure we select `name:  exeter.sc`,  `chain: Ethereum` and `network: Goerli`\
 After setup on the main dashboard we should see our Goerli network and a column called `API KEY`.
 Make a note of your API KEY and our HTTP connection information.